 As you probably know, every employer has a legal duty to prevent illegal working and is required to undertake pre-employment immigration checks on all staff to ensure that they have the right to work in the UK.
-But if your recruits claim to be British or EU nations, do you really need to make Right to Work checks?
+But if your recruits claim to be British nationals, do you really need to make Right to Work checks?

 Employers could face prosecution if they deliberately ignore the law and employ someone who does not have the right to work in the UK or if they have ‘reasonable cause to believe’ that they are working illegally.
 Penalties can include fines of up to £20,000 per illegal worker.
 So, to establish what is known as a “statutory excuse” and avoid paying a fine, it’s important to undertake the appropriate pre-employment checks.

 If you’re employing someone who holds a genuine passport from the UK, or anyone with indefinite leave to remain in the UK, they do have the Right to Work in the UK.
 However, the population of the UK is ethnically diverse and it is impossible to tell who has the right to work in the UK without seeing and checking the relevant documents.
 So, the only way to be sure that you have properly carried out your checks, and to protect yourself from the risk of a civil penalty, is to undertake thorough checks on all staff irrespective of where they have come from.